martentyrk/enhancing_ct_low_adoption/readme.md

 The naming of variables in this code generally follows two works:
 Herbrich et al. 2020, "Crisp", Romijnders et al. 2023, "No time to waste"

-The two main simulations on OpenABM and COVASIM are run with dpfn/experiments/compare_abm.py and dpfn/experiments/compare_covasim.py
+The two main simulations on OpenABM and COVASIM are run with dpfn/experiments/compare_abm.py.
+This file contains the main for-loop that runs the simulation and logs metrics.
+At the start of each experiment, the most recent git-commit and git-diff is logged for better reproducibility.

 Different versions for obtaining a differentially private covidscore are numbered like dp1, dp2, ..., dp7.
 These are explained in constants.py.
+The results for DPFN correspond to dp_method=5.
 An important parameter in the config is `noisy_test` as this controls the False Positive Rate and False Negative Rate of the tests for covid.
 We distinguish between levels -1, 0, 1, 2, 3, 4.
 Levels 0,1,2,3 correspond to the levels used in the paper.
 Level 4 has FPR=FNR=1/2 which turns the